St. Edward's University: New buildings and renovations

 Trustee Hall, a 33000 sqft academic facility, opened in fall 2002.
 In 2003, Basil Moreau Hall, a co-ed freshmen residence hall opened.
 The John Brooks Williams Natural Sciences Center–North facility that opened in fall 2006, was the first of a two-building science complex and houses the biology and chemistry programs in the School of Natural Sciences.
 The John Brooks Williams Natural Sciences Center–South opened in fall 2013.
 It houses the computer science, mathematics and physics programs, and features 13 classrooms, advanced computer and math labs, and a 126-seat auditorium.

 A 756-car parking garage opened in 2007.
 Major renovations of existing campus buildings include Premont Hall (2006), Fleck Hall (2007) and Doyle Hall (2009).
 A new residential village opened in 2009.
 A renovated campus library, formerly the Scarborough-Phillips Library, opened in fall 2013 as The Munday Library.
 The library features global digital classrooms for video conferencing, revamped reading, study and meeting spaces, an expanded digital collection, and writing and media centers.
 The library renovation was funded in 2011 by a $13 million donation from Bill and Pat Munday.
 The Mundays also donated $20 million for university scholarships in 2013.
 Both donations were school records.

 Academics

 St. Edward's offers 8 master's degree programs and bachelor's degrees in more than 50 areas of study through the schools of Behavioral and Social Sciences, Education, Humanities, Natural Sciences and The Bill Munday School of Business.
 For 2025, U.S. News & World Report ranked St. Edward's #5 in Regional Universities West, #4 in Best Colleges for Veterans, and #2 in Best Undergraduate Teaching.

 Theater

-St. Edward's has a Theater Arts program, featuring a U/RTA contract with the Actors' Equity Association, allowing students who successfully complete the requirements of a Membership Candidate Program to become eligible to join Actors' Equity Association.
+St. Edward's has a Theater Arts program (Mary Moody Northen Theatre), featuring a U/RTA contract with the Actors' Equity Association, allowing students who successfully complete the requirements of a Membership Candidate Program to become eligible to join Actors' Equity Association.
 In 2005, actor and environmentalist Ed Begley, Jr. brought his play, César & Ruben, to St. Edward's University for its Texas premiere.